All you can eat. Unlimited choices. Endless possibilities.

 Leaders — it’s time to step away from the buffet.

 “Leaders know they need to prioritize,” says Pasmore.
-“In a recent CCL survey, 76% of senior leaders said prioritization is very important — but only 10 percent say they are very effective in doing it.
+“But it’s not easy.
+In a recent CCL survey, 76% of senior leaders said prioritization is very important — but only 10% said they are very effective in doing it.
 That means 66% of us should be doing something really different.”

 We try to do too much at once without a coherent plan.
-We don’t think about how Change A affects Change B and how both changes work against Change C. We confuse activity with progress.
-We trust our intuition instead of stepping back to develop a better-informed plan of attack.
+We don’t think about how Change A affects Change B and how both changes work against Change C. We confuse activity with progress, and fail to recognize that all changes, even positive ones, come at a cumulative cost.

-Get on Top of Change
+Get on Top of Complex, Continuous Change

 Instead of all this busyness, we should get on top of things, decide what’s really important, and do those things well.

 You’ll want to adopt specific tools, mindsets, and even structures that enable you to achieve repeatable success when leading complex, continuous changes.
-There is no simple solution to make these challenges go away — you need to learn and practice some new skills.
+There is no simple solution to make these challenges go away — to succeed at complex change, you need to learn and practice some new skills.

 Pause to discover what is really going on before you leap to the next change opportunity and then the next.
 Do the pre-work that is necessary to manage changes as a complex, interconnected series of processes.